oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Check that all the claims in the Issuer-Issued Disclosures object are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the Issuer-Issued Disclosures object
  2. Check that the hashes of the claims in the Issuer-Issued Disclosures object match those in the SD-JWT

-## Verification by the Verifier when Receiving SD-JWT and SD-JWT-D
+## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT

 Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the Holder-Selected Disclosures JWT.